w3f/polkadot-wiki/docs/learn/learn-parachains.md

 The notion of shared security is different from inter-chain protocols that build on an architecture of bridges.
 For bridge protocols, each chain is considered sovereign and must maintain its own validator set and economic security.
-One concern in these protocols is on the point of scalability of security.
+One concern in these protocols is the point of scalability of security.
 For example, one suggestion to scale blockchains is that of _scale by altcoins,_ which suggests that transaction volumes will filter down to lower market cap altcoins as the bigger ones fill their blocks.
-A major flaw in this idea is that the lower market cap coins will have less economic security attached, and be easier to attack.
-A real life example of a 51% attack occurred recently (
+A major flaw in this idea is that the lower market cap coins will have less economic security attached and be easier to attack.
+A real-life example of a 51% attack occurred recently (
 [Ethereum Classic attack on January 10, 2019](https://cointelegraph.com/news/ethereum-classic-51-attack-the-reality-of-proof-of-work)
 ), in which an unknown attacker double spent 219_500 ETC (~1.1 million USD).
 This was followed by